karser/MatomoClickHeatPlugin/README.md

 ### Method 1: upload zip archive
 Run `make zip` and build the plugin file `MatomoClickHeatPlugin.zip`.
-Then open Matomo Settings / System / Plugins and upload the plugin file.
+Then open Matomo Settings / System / Plugins and upload the generated file.
+For some reason it is recognized as a theme.

 ### Method 2: copy the plugin folder
 You have to copy the source code of this plugin to your `piwik/plugins` folder.